Chapter 1 : Unraveling

 He didn't look at her.
-Not even a flinch.
-His expression stayed the same bitter, self-loathing grimace he sported for the entire day.
+Didn't even a flinch.
+His expression stayed the same bitter, self-loathing grimace he had sported for the entire day.

 "I'm not the one you should be apologizing to."
 His voice was hoarse.

 Rose lowered her eyes.
-She knew she should talk to Sylvia, but she could barely stand to hear about the girl.
-A constant reminder of the mess she helped create.
-But there was also the side of her that wanted to yell out at all the gossipers ruining her reputation that it wasn't just her fault.
+She could barely stand to hear about the girl.
+A constant reminder of her mess.
+Part of her wanted to yell at all the gossipers that it wasn't just her fault.
 Every dance had a partner.
-She let her inhibitions go, but Scorpius encouraged it.

-He was still staring at the other side of the room when she looked up at him.
+He was still staring at the other side of the room when she looked up.
 It was only then that she noticed how disheveled he was, like he had been crying.

 "I'm sorry, too."

 Rose was going to ignore her.
-Sylvia was not going to seek her out, and Rose just wanted to let the incident die.
-But as she walked to the Great Hall later that week, the sound of muffled crying broke her trance.
-She never expected to end up in an empty stairwell with one arm around her former victim, consoling her.
-And yet, there she was, still trying to figure out how to apologize.
+Sylvia wasn't going to seek her out, and Rose just wanted to let the incident die.
+But the sound of muffled crying broke her trance one rainy day, and she found herself in an empty stairwell with one arm around her former victim.

 Rose stared at her, long, unblinkingly, wondering if had heard correctly.
 In all her crying, Sylvia wasn't even thinking about herself.
-She had practically been cheated upon, and here she was, caring so much about the boy that she was asking for help from her.
+She had practically been cheated on, and here she was, caring so much about the boy, that she was asking for help from her.
 It made Rose sick.
 How petty her own troubles were.
 How little Scorpius deserved Sylvia.

-But Rose knew the answer to the question immediately.
+But Rose knew the answer to Sylvia's question immediately.
 Scorpius was an impossible task.
-She knew now that girls flocked to him not because of his charm, but because he was eternally brooding.
-They wanted to be the one to fix him.
-The problem was he wasn't willing to be fixed.
+She knew now that girls flocked to him because they wanted to be the one to fix him, but he wasn't willing to be fixed.

-Rose was about to tell her when suddenly his words echoed in her mind, Some people don't want to hear the truth.
+She was about to tell her, when his words echoed: Some people don't want to hear the truth.

-Meanwhile, Rose pursued a friend of his, Eli.
+And Rose met his friend Eli.
 He liked her despite knowing her history with Scorpius and that itself was enough to catch her attention.
-He didn't understand her intuitively or share her mind quite like how Scorpius had, but she didn't need him to, because she was willing to tell him everything and he listened.
-On the days that she paced around frazzled, wondering if she would ever be able to get a ministry job, he sat her down and let her lean on his shoulder.
-She never knew until him that it was all she ever needed.
+He didn't share her mind quite like how Scorpius had, but she didn't need him to because she was willing to tell him everything and he listened.
+On the days that she paced around frazzled, wondering if she would ever be able to get a ministry job for herself, he sat her down and let her lean on his shoulder.
+She never knew that was all she needed.

 Most of all, he made her happy.

-The only time Rose ever found herself alone with Scorpius again was when she was helping Eli pack for their final trip home.
-Eli had left downstairs to see if his younger brother had the shirts that he had been missing for the past month.
-Rose could have continued packing in silence, but she didn't want to leave Hogwarts without tying up loose ends.
+Rose found herself alone with Scorpius only once, when she was helping Eli pack for their final trip home.
+Eli had left downstairs to see if his brother had the shirts that he had been missing for the past month, leaving them alone.

 "I wouldn't be half as clever if I weren't," Scorpius retorted reflexively, like no time had passed at all.
 He grinned.

 Scorpius shrugged, shutting his trunk's lid with a flick of his wand.
 "Maybe it's memorable this way," he said, as if he had already considered the question many times before.

-He nodded, firm smile in place, hesitating slightly before saying, "Thanks... for everything."
+He nodded, firm smile in place.
+"Thanks... for everything."

 As Rose held his gaze, she noticed that his eyes were startlingly clear.
-She wondered if they had always been that way.
-Perhaps he had never been much of a mystery at all.
+Perhaps they had always been like that.

 She smiled one last time for him, picked up her luggage again, and with a small wave, left for her future.